 DIFFERENCES IN THE TENSILE STRENGTH OF THE WELDS

 The tensile strength which both the rods provide is almost the same, you can check this yourself in the future by the starting numbers of an electrode.
 In this case, both the electrodes will give you about the same tensile strength on the final weld, about 70,000psi.

 This can be an important factor while determining which electrode you should get; some electrodes can only be used in one or two positions while some can be used in all positions.
 The third number of an electrode can tell you the positions in which that electrode can be used.

 In this case, both the electrodes have 1 as their third digit which means that both of them can be used in any position.
 The number ‘1’ means that the rod can be used in almost all positions including but not limited to horizontal, vertical, overhead, incline, and decline.
 On a practical level, however, the 7014 is challenging to be run vertical up or down.
 It is best for flat, horizontal, or overhead rods in my experience.

 This may not be that important to you if you are just looking to get an electrode for practicing purposes.
 For this, the 6013 would be perfect as well as 7014.

-Also check out my comparison between 7018 and 6013 here.
+Also, check out my comparison between 7018 and 6013 here.

 7018 VS 7014